fivdi/onoff/README.md

 the application can be executed without superuser privileges.
 Let's assume that the application is the led/button example from above.

-Step 1 - Export GPIOs with gpio-admin
+Step 1 - Export GPIOs with gpio

 Run the following commands to export GPIO #17 and #18: